james-ols/hugo/site/content/products/_index.md

 pricing:
   heading: Setup and Annual Prices
   description: >-
-    CollectionsBase is available in standard off the shelf builds.
+    CollectionsBase is available in standard off the shelf builds supplied as a hosted, Software as a Service product.
 Some customisation for the Customer Relationship Management and Council Payment gateway connectors is always required.
   plans:
     - description: 'Smaller collections single CMS, standard template'
       items: